Referrals to the ACTEMRA Co-pay Card Program

 (or their guardian) who is 18 years or older.
 It is not valid for

 medications the patient receives for free or that are eligible to be

 reimbursed by private insurance plans or other health care or

 pharmaceutical assistance programs that reimburse the patient in

 whole or in part for the medication.
 It is valid only for Genentech

-products in the United States and Puerto Rico.
+products in the United States and US Territories.
 The ACTEMRA Co-pay

 Card Program is not health insurance or a benefit plan.
 Please see

 ACTEMRA is indicated for the treatment of adult patients with moderately to severely active rheumatoid arthritis (RA) who have had an inadequate response to one or more Disease-Modifying Anti-Rheumatic Drugs (DMARDs).